 Some people worry the caffeine in their morning cup of joe could affect their heart in a negative way.
 After all, coffee can increase your blood pressure.
 The effect is small though.

 Some research suggests coffee may actually do more to protect your heart.
 Coffee drinkers had a lower risk of stroke.
 Other studies showed coffee drinkers weren’t at increased risk of heart disease.
+The acids in coffee can lead to heartburn for people with sensitivities.
+Try drinking a low acid coffee like this 100% kona coffee to avoid this problem.

 Some research even found that drinking coffee helped people who had heart attacks.
 People who drank coffee after the attack were less likely to die.